-York Catholic moves into Division III driver's seat
+York Catholic in Division III driver's seat

 York Catholic defeated Bermudian Springs, 35-7, Friday, Oct.
 21, 2016 at York Catholic High School.
 Jim Seip, GameTimePA.com